hl7ch/ch-lab-order/input/pagecontent/case-studies-english.md

 #### Annual gynaecological check-up case study

-The doctor\`s assistent of the gynaecology department in the Olten group practice, Dr Peter Pap, prepares the next day\`s consultations.
-As the practice only has a minimal laboratory of its own, certain patients are sent to the nearby Pipette laboratory outpatient clinic before the appointment, including the young patient Ms Marina Rubella, born 8.
-8. 1992.
-In her practice software, the MPA prescribes the standard analyses agreed with the laboratory for the gynaecological 3-year check-up for patient Rubella.
-This also includes the Blood sample for the serotonary for any follow-up prescriptions.
-The laboratory transmits the results to the practice no later than 90 minutes after the Blood sample has been taken.
-Dr Pap prescribes the following orders during the consultation:
+The assistant doctor in the gynaecology department at the Olten group practice, Dr. Peter Pap, prepares for the next day's consultation.
+As the practice only has a minimal in-house laboratory, some patients are sent to the nearby Pipette laboratory outpatient clinic before the appointment, including the young patient Ms. Marina Rubella, born on 8 August 1992.
+In her practice software, the MPA prescribes the standard analyses agreed with the laboratory for the gynaecological 3-year examination of patient Rubella.
+This also includes the blood serum collection for possible follow-up prescriptions.
+The laboratory will send the results to the practice no later than 90 minutes after the blood sample has been taken.
+Dr. Pap prescribes the following tests during the consultation:

 * Gynaecological cervical cytology: Pap smear - if indicated, detection and typing of HPV (human papilloma virus) should also be performed.
 Collection material according to the laboratory\`s instructions.
 The cytological examination is carried out in the Pipette laboratory.
 The Pipette laboratory does not perform the typing itself.
 * Partial urine status (Combur9 test): carried out by the MPA in the practice: the following parameters are examined: pH, leucocytes, erythrocytes, nitrite, protein, glucose, ketones, urobilinogen, bilirubin (semi-quantitative examinations, results are probably entered manually into the practice laboratory system).